boothedev/foghaven-game-store/README.md

 - 🕹️ Browse games with detailed descriptions, screenshots, and achievements
 - 🏷️ Filter games by tags, supported platforms, and languages
 - 👤 User system with authentication, account balance, and game ownership
-- ⭐ Rate and review games
+- ⭐ Star rating system
 - 📸 Game galleries with banners and screenshots
 - 🔑 Admin controls for managing games and users